x-vin/covidcures/docs/src/naturopathic.md

 Dr. Henry Ealy holds a Doctorate in Naturopathic Medicine from SCNM and a Bachelor of Science in Mechanical Engineering from UCLA.
 He is Board Certified in Holistic Nutrition by the NANP, is a Yoga teacher and is the Founder of the Energetic Health Institute in Portland, Oregon.
 Dr. Ealy has over 20 years of clinical experience.

 ### Protocol and treatment approach:
-**The top 7 nutrients recommended by Dr. Henry Ealy to prevent and mitigate Covid: Vitamins D, C and A, Zn, Glutathione / NAC, L-Arginine, Quercetin**
+**The top 7 nutrients recommended by Dr. Henry Ealy to prevent and mitigate Covid: Vitamins D, C and A, Zn, Glutathione / NAC, L-Arginine, Quercetin.**

 Dr. Ealy observes that **vaccines have safety concerns and breakthrough cases of SARS-CoV-2 are commonly reported**.
 The experimental inoculations are speeding up the evolution of newer aggressive variants. **The primary line of prophylaxis must be the natural human immunity**.
 People have not been given basic guidance to empower their immune systems, based on existing empirical evidence.
 There is substantial evidence supporting the efficacy of several vitamins, minerals and other nutrients to prevent and mitigate Covid-19.
 These include **vitamins D, C, and A, Zinc, Quercetin, Glutathione and N-Acetyl Cysteine (NAC)**.
 These wonderful nutrients, when input **in therapeutic amounts** into the bloodstream, are proven to be remarkably effective against Covid-19 and other viral infections as well.